 - KaiRo has been working on localizing the Mozilla suite (now SeaMonkey) since late 1999.
-He's also doing the EarlyBlue and LCARStrek themes and add-ons for data and download management, among others.
+He served as project coordinator until 2011.
+He was also doing the EarlyBlue and LCARStrek themes and add-ons for data and download management, among others.
 See also KaiRo's blog and the German SeaMonkey site.

-- Neil Rashbrook (Neil) - SeaMonkey code module owner
+- Neil Rashbrook (Neil) - former SeaMonkey code module owner

-- Neil is the "module owner" of XPFE (most of the SeaMonkey-specific code), and a super-reviewer focussed on XPFE and MailNews.
-He has been very involved in all SeaMonkey related development for years.
+- Neil was the "module owner" of XPFE (most of the SeaMonkey-specific code), and a super-reviewer focussed on XPFE and MailNews.
+He was very involved in all SeaMonkey related development for years.

 Project Area Owners and Peers